 Original fire name + Overwinter + Sequential number of this year’s fires that have overwintered from the original start

-(e.g, Timber Creek Overwinter 1, Timber Creek Overwinter 2…)
+(Example: Timber Creek Overwinter 1, Timber Creek Overwinter 2, etc.)

 Invasive Species Control

-The AWFCG Fire/Invasive Species Committee (FISC; formerly the Invasive Species Task Group) has developed and communicated strategies for preventing the introduction and spread of invasive species during fire operations.
-Strategies address issues within Alaska, as well as concerns involving movement of people and resources from outside the State, including Alaska crews and resources returning from outside fire assignments.
+Preventing the introduction and spread of invasive species is an important consideration during fire operations.
+The AWFCG Fire/Invasive Species Committee (FISC) has developed and communicated strategies for addressing invasive species issues within Alaska, as well as concerns involving movement of people and resources from outside the State, including Alaska crews and resources returning from outside fire assignments.
 FISC members will review this section of the Operating Plan annually for currency.

 Informational materials to support these strategies have been developed to ensure that firefighters understand the problems associated with invasive species in Alaska and reinforce the tactics necessary to prevent their spread including: